Jassi10000-zz/Jassi10000/README.md

 ## Here are some facts about me :

 - 🔭 I’m currently a Student
-- 🌱 I’m currently learning DSA & Web Technologies
+- 🌱 I’m currently learning DSA & Web Technologies(preferably MERN/MEAN)
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with DSA and and its concepts
 - 📫 How to reach me: [Linkedln](https://www.linkedin.com/in/jaskeerat-singh-5438531a6/), [Gmail](jaskeerat10000@gmail.com)